openstack/ironic-specs/specs/approved/xclarity-driver.rst

 =======
 * Unit tests will be implemented for new XClarity driver.

-* Third pary Continuous integration (CI) support will be added for Lenovo servers.
+* Third party Continuous integration (CI) support will be added for Lenovo servers.

 Upgrades and Backwards Compatibility